 – Matt from Brisbane

 One early takeaway from preseason camp is to buy into Terry Godwin.
-He’s been discounted because of his height, and the tendency to pigeonhole hole him into a slot role.
-Lately the coaches have also been having him run routes from the outside, and I just get an overall feeling that Godwin is going to have a big role.
+He’s been discounted because of his height and the tendency to pigeonhole him into a slot role.
+Lately the coaches also have been having him run routes from the outside, and I just get an overall feeling that Godwin is going to have a big role.
 My guess is he’ll be the leading receiver in catches and yards this year.

 When Mike Bobo and Aaron Murray had the offense rolling earlier this decade, there tended to be two prolific receivers at the same time: Chris Conley and Michael Bennett, Tavarres King and Malcolm Mitchell, A.J.
 Green and Kris Durham.
 This year, I could see Godwin and then a committee.
 I lean toward Wims being the second guy, but not with enough conviction yet.